apache/usergrid/stack/corepersistence/queryindex/README.md

 * Should we add support for connections aka "edges" via Graph module?

 * What things can be done asyncrhonously here?
-Is there anything we should paralellize?
+Is there anything we should parallelize?